Return to Index

 When there is no self, there is peace.
 When there is me and mine then there is no peace.
 Worry, anxiety, what are they?
 They are all from me and mine.
 When you let go, then there is cessation of me and mine.
 There is peace, calm, clarity, dispassion, emptiness. – Ajahn Sumedho

 As long as the shells covering the soul are intact—be they ever so slight—the soul cannot see God.
-Thus Boethius says: If you would know truth clearly, cast off joy and fear, expectation and hope and pain.’
-Joy is a means, fear is a means, expectation and hope and pain are all means.
-As long as you regard them and they regard you, you cannot see God. – Meister Eckhart (Sermon Forty Two)
+Thus Boethius says: If you would know the straight truth, put away joy and fear, confidence, hope and disappointment.’
+Joy, fear, confidence, hope and disappointment are all intervening media.
+As long as you cling to them and they to you, you shall not see God. – Meister Eckhart (Sermon Forty Two, Blakney)

 Dispassion

-In Buddhism passions are called klesa (klesha); these are unwholesome states of mind such as sorrow, fear, anger, desire, envy, pride and shame.
+In Buddhism passions are called klesa (klesha); these are unwholesome states of mind such as fear, loneliness, anger, guilt, sadness and sexual desire.
 Passions arise from attachments, which are obsessive desires to have some things and avoid other things.
-Attachments are not only the cause of our birth, but are the cause of whatever trouble we get into.
+Attachments are not only the cause of our birth, but are the immediate source of whatever trouble we get into.

 Stop pushing away your feelings

 A young child who feels frustrated can cry and throw a tantrum.
-As we grow older, however, we grow afraid of disapproval and we start to push our feelings away: “If my mother sees that I’m angry, she may stop loving me.”
-“If others see that I’m angry, they will make fun of me.”
+As we grow older, however, we grow afraid of disapproval and we start to push our feelings away: “If Mother sees I’m angry with her, she’ll stop loving me”; “If they see I’m angry, they’ll make fun of me.”
 But bad feelings never go away: they just accumulate.

-When I release I do the opposite of pushing feelings away: I allow them to come up.
-I allow myself to feel sad or afraid or ashamed or angry.
-But this isn’t the same as what we usually do when we are upset, which is to argue with ourselves about the situation.
+When we release we do the opposite of pushing feelings away: we allow them to come up.
+We allow ourselves to feel fearful or lonely or angry or guilty or sad.
+This isn’t what we usually do when we’re upset, which is to argue with ourselves about how we are reacting to a situation.
+“Should I feel ashamed about that?”
+“Did I say the wrong thing?”
 As Lester said, “Thinking is rationalizing, usually our emotions and desires, and has its source in the ego.”

 Even though thoughts have entered delusion, do not counter them with thoughts of non-delusion.
 Instead, when a thought arises, rely on the teaching to gaze at the place from which it arises.
 If the mind discriminates (judges), rely on the teaching to gaze at the place from which discrimination arises.
 Whether it is greed, anger or delusion that arises, rely on the teaching to gaze at the place from which it arises.
 To see that there is no place from which they can arise is to cultivate the Way.
 If there is arising of the mind, then investigate it, and relying on the teaching, resolve it. – Bodhidharma (Method for Quieting the Mind)